dinesh-joshi/footwars/README.md

 # footwars
 A simple EA Sports Fifa 18 score predictor that implements OOP concepts.

 This project can help you choose a more powerful team over your opponent's.
-Comparison between teams are solemly based on player stats and the formation and playing techniques implemented by the selected 8 teams.
+Comparison between teams is solely based on player stats and the formation and playing techniques implemented by the selected 8 teams.

 The 8 teams that we have selected are -
 1. Atletico Madrid